 Step 2.
 Measuring the Area & Acclimating the Bamboo

-– Remove moldings, appliances and any floor standing cabinets if possible
+- Remove moldings, appliances and any floor-standing cabinets.

-– Measure the length and width of the room, multiply to get the Area of surface to be covered.
+- Measure the length and width of the room, then multiply to get the Area of the surface to be covered.

-– After obtaining the proper amount of bamboo flooring, remove from packaging and lay on the floor for several days.
-This will allow the bamboo to adjust to the temperature and humidity.
+- After obtaining the proper amount of bamboo flooring, remove from packaging and lay it out on the floor for several days (this will allow the bamboo to adjust to the temperature and humidity).

 Step 3.
 Cleaning the Surface

-Floors should be clean and free from dust and dirt.
-Nails, tack strips, staples or screws from previous flooring should be removed or tightened.
-Make sure that the surface is flat and level.
-You should also ensure that the floor is dry prior to installation.
-Check the quality of the sub-flooring for any areas that need to be repaired, the sub-floors will need be structurally stable.
+Before your bamboo flooring gets installed, you need to make sure that the surface you will be using is flat and level.
+Also, make sure that your floors are clean and free from dust and dirt.
+Nails, tack strips, staples or screws from the previous flooring should be removed or tightened.
+Your sub-floors need to be structurally stable, so check the quality of the sub-flooring for any areas that need to be repaired.

 Step 1.
 The Underlayment